-Please note that our Lifesaving Center is currently closed to the public.
-Adoptions are still taking place through an an online application process.
+As of May 1, 2021, our Lifesaving Center is open by appointment only.
+Adoptions will be taking place through both an online and in-person application process.
 Please visit our Adopt page to learn more.

 Come visit!
 (When we re-open)

 The Best Friends Lifesaving Center in New York City is a wonderful place to find your new pet.
 Welcoming and friendly, it’s full of dogs and cats who are microchipped, vaccinated, spayed or neutered, and ready to go home with you.
 Each pet comes from a shelter or rescue group in New York City or the surrounding tri-state area, and each is looking for someone like you to call family.
 When you adopt a pet from Best Friends, you’re part of a truly lifesaving force in Manhattan.

 The Center is also a great place to get Best Friends gear.
 We stock a variety of Best Friends–themed merchandise to help you not only look stylish, but also spread the word about the work of Best Friends.
 And every purchase you make helps the animals.